k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/07_broadway_flow_add_condition_execise.md

 # ![](/academy/images/Exercise.png) Exercise – Adding a Condition to a Broadway Flow

-You've just created and tested your first Broadway flow that selects data from a DB table and creates a JSON file based on the selected DB records.
-You've also practiced adding Stages and Actors to a Broadway flow and then adding a loop to the flow.
+You have just created and tested your first Broadway flow that selects data from a DB table and creates a JSON file based on the selected DB records.
+You have also practiced adding Stages and Actors to a Broadway flow and then adding a loop to the flow.

-Now, let's practice an additional Broadway flow feature - adding conditions to a flow.
+Now, let's look at an another Broadway flow feature - adding conditions to a flow.

 A Broadway flow can be split into different execution paths based on conditions so that more than one Stage can be executed in each fork of the path.